tinypico/tinypico-micropython/play shield examples/README.rst

 This library requires the TinyPICO MicroPython Helper Library https://github.com/tinypico/tinypico-micropython/tree/master/tinypico-helper

-In this folder you will find a tempate for starting off new MicroPython Play Shield projects and example projcts.
+In this folder you will find a template for starting off new MicroPython Play Shield projects and example projects.